 As mentioned, because we used a #10 Duck Canvas, we did not use any additional interfacing between the exterior and lining on the sidewall of our caddy.
 However, we did add a super firm fusible interfacing to the base panel to insure the caddy would sit flat and stay stable as items were loaded in.

 The caddy goes together with exposed interior seam allowances.
 This makes the overall construction so much easier and keeps the lining flat and smooth.
+Having your project look good from the inside out is a true pro-finish.
 We show you steps below for creating custom binding from the quilting cotton.
 This is the best look, but if you can find a good color match, you could also choose to use a packaged binding, such as Wrights Extra Wide Double Fold Bias Binding.

 You can see some of the fun ideas we had for how to use the caddy in our photos here.
 From office tools to sewing notions to knitting/crocheting skeins and needles to a tabletop serving caddy for casual dining.
 What could you use it for?

-With holidays around the corner, it would also make a delightful gift basket.
+It would also make a delightful gift basket.
 Fill it with yummy homemade goodies or tiny wrapped treasures.
-The double looped handles make it easy to carry.
+The double looped handles make it easy to carry to a party or gathering.

 Again, the finished size is approximately 12” x 5” x 6”.
 The handles have a 5½” drop.